bennettnw2/lpic101-Notes/107-AdminstrativeTasks.md

 * ##### `iconv`
   * this is a utility that can be used to convert files from once char encoding to another
   * eg: `iconv -f ISO-8859-1 -t UTF-8 -o newfile.txt original file`
-    * -f means encoding from; -t means encoding to; -o means output of file; then you have the file to operate on?
+    * -f means encoding from; -t means encoding to; -o means output of file; then you have the file to operate on

 What if I wanted to set this and have it be permanent?
 * `localectl set-locale el_GR.iso88597`

+Summary for myself: you set the locale setting and the character encoding which can be UTF-8 or ISO-8859[1-15

 ### Time and Date on the Linux System
 We need to make sure that the time and date on a system stay correct.